lucyellu/inkception-3d/README.md

 ```

-#if you run into cudaa or other compatability issues, try installing with no version requirements
+#if you run into cudaa or other compatibility issues, try installing with no version requirements

 ```
 pip install -r requirements_noversions.txt